vert-x3/vertx-web-site/src/site/blog/posts/2018-04-23-rabbitmq-new-consumer-api.md

 });
 ```

-One more interesting thing is what will happen the queue will be exceeded.
-In the example, the new message will be simply dropped.
-Another option is to drop the oldest message in the queue.
-In order to achieve this, you should specify the behavior by calling _QueueOptions#setKeepMostRecent_ method.
+When the intenral queue queue capacity is exceeded, the new message will be simply dropped.

+An alternative option is to drop the oldest message in the queue.

+In order to achieve this, you should specify the behavior by calling `QueueOptions#setKeepMostRecent` method.

-## Results
+## Finally

-The new consumer API for vertx-rabbitmq-client is a more idiomatic and modern way to consume messages from a queue.
-The API is going to be recommended to use in the Vert.x 3.6.0 release, while the old will be deprecated.
+The new Vert.x RabbitMQ client consumer API is way more idiomatic and modern way to consume messages from a queue.

+This API is going to provided in the 3.6.0 release, while the old will be deprecated.

-Hope you enjoyed reading this article.
-See you soon.
+I hope you enjoyed reading this article.
+See you soon on our [Gitter channel](https://gitter.im/eclipse-vertx/vertx-users)!